bkcastro/Sketchbook/README.md

 What is a creative process?
 An iterative process which generates ideas, develops them, and brings them to life.

-Sketchbook makes use of a process called [ZettleKasten](https://en.wikipedia.org/wiki/Zettelkasten) invented by Nkilas Luhman.
-But instead of taking a note on a concept or idea we create a **Sketch**.
+Sketchbook makes use of a process called [ZettleKasten](https://en.wikipedia.org/wiki/Zettelkasten) invented by [Nkilas Luhman](https://en.wikipedia.org/wiki/Niklas_Luhmann).
+But instead of taking notes we create **sketches**.

 A simple sketchbook will look like this: